marunowskia/TransactionalCausalInference/README.md

 ============================

-Using this project to analyze a database trace:
+Running this project without JEE:

 (